 Where: Trent Bridge, Nottingham

-Watch live: Click here to watch NowTV with Sky!
+Watch live: Click here to watch on NowTV with Sky!

 Click here to watch on YouTube (subject to territory)

-Score updates: Click here to read live score updates with BBC Sport
+Live score: Click here to get live score updates with BBC Sport

 Controversy has hit the first Ashes Test match between England and Australia, after the contentious non-dismissal of Stuart Broad in the final session of day three.

 Facing teenage spinner Ashton Agar, Broad nicked the ball which flew off wicketkeeper Brad Haddin’s glove before finding the hands of Michael Clarke at first slip.

 The Australian side celebrated as if the wicket was a certainty before realising umpire Aleem Dar had not given Broad out.